chrooks/Connections/README.md

 - Press the "Play" button to generate a new grid of words.
 - Select four words that you believe are connected and submit your guess.
 - If correct, the words will be removed and their connection revealed.
 If incorrect, try again until you find all connections or run out of guesses.

+## Technical Details

+### Technology Stack

+- **Frontend**:

+  - **Vite**: Used for bootstrapping the frontend, offering a fast and efficient development experience with React.
+  - **React**: Powers the dynamic user interface, making the game interactive and responsive.
+  - **TypeScript**: Provides strong typing for React components and utilities, enhancing code quality and maintainability.

+- **Backend**:

+  - **Flask**: A lightweight Python framework used for backend logic and API endpoints, facilitating the game's core functionalities.
+  - **Python**: The primary programming language for backend development, chosen for its simplicity and effectiveness.

+- **Word and Connection Generation**:
+  - **GPT**: Utilized to dynamically generate the words that compose the game's grid and their relationships, ensuring a unique and challenging experience every game.

 ## Contributing